The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Pruning as an Optimization Problem: the Combinatorial Brain Surgeon

 By abstracting the pruned weights altogether, we can reformulate CBS-U as an unconstrained quadratic optimization problem which can be efficiently solved (see Section~\ref{sec:update}).

 Dissociating CBS into two subproblems has consequences, good and bad.
 On the one hand, solving each subproblem to optimality does not necessarily imply that we would obtain an optimal solution to CBS.
-However, it is very unlikely that we would obtain an optimal solution to CBS-S for neural networks of reasonable size in the first place.
-If we were to nevertheless contemplate such a possibility, we could use a Benders-type decomposition~\citep{benders1962,hooker2003lbbd} through which we would alternate between solving CBS-S and CBS-U by iteratively adding constraints to an extension of the CBS-S formulation to account for the change to the loss function due to weight updates for the selections of pruned weights so far obtained with CBS-S.
+However, it is very unlikely that we would obtain an optimal solution even to CBS-S for neural networks of reasonable size in the first place.
+If we were to nevertheless contemplate such a possibility, we could use a Benders-type decomposition~\citep{benders1962,hooker2003lbbd} through which we would alternate between solving a variant of CBS-S and CBS-U as formulated above by iteratively adding additional constraints to the initial formulation of CBS-S. These constraints would capture the change to the loss function due to weight updates for each selection of weights to prune obtained by solving the variant of CBS-S in prior steps.

 On the other hand, this dissociation of the weight selection and weight update problems leaves most of the computational difficulty to the former.
 This is particularly beneficial because it allows us to explore tried-and-tested techniques commonly used to solve discrete optimization problems.